Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Zurich is one of the best places to visit in January for a classic European winter experience.
 The surrounding countryside often lays asleep, blanketed in snow.
 The mountains offer an endless array of skiing opportunities.

-Lake Zurich may not freeze over, but ice-skating rinks in town more than makeup for it.
+Lake Zurich may not freeze over, but ice-skating rinks in town more than make up for it.
 A walk through the city streets is also undeniably charming.
 And, what could be better after a few hours out in the cold than a steaming cup of authentic Swiss hot chocolate?

 Gudauri, Georgia